daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 Enabler.

 **Improved Companion:** Your companion (such as a controlled beast) or follower increases to level 4.
 As a level 4 creature, it has a target number of 12 and 12 health, and it inflicts 4 points of damage (though in most cases, instead of attacking, it provides an asset to your attacks).
 You can gain this ability once per tier.
 Each additional time you select it, it increases your companion or follower's level by 1.
 Enabler.

+**Improved Copying:** You can use Copy Power to copy more powerful abilities.
+In addition to the normal options for using Effort with Copy Power, if you apply one level of Effort, the GM chooses a mid-tier ability that most closely resembles that power (instead of a low-tier ability).
+Enabler.

+When you use Improved Copying, a copied ability must be low, medium, or high tier according to how it is listed in the ability categories.
+It doesn’t matter if a type or focus makes it available at a lower or higher tier.

 **Improved Designation:** When you use Designation, you can designate one additional creature to be innocent or guilty, which means up to two creatures at a time may be innocent, or two guilty, or one innocent and one guilty.
 Enabler.